saeyslab/ViScore/README.md

 ViScore (*vee-score*) is a toolkit for evaluating and benchmarking dimensionality reduction.

 It is published together with [ViVAE](https://github.com/saeyslab/ViVAE), a tool for single-cell data denoising and dimensionality reduction.
+Check out the associated [paper](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v3): *Interpretable models for scRNA-seq data embedding with multi-scale structure preservation*, where we describe and validate our methods in-depth.

 <img src="./overview.png" alt="overview" width="900"/>